-While the PPRS has, from 1 January 2019, been replaced by the Voluntary Pricing and Access Scheme (VPAS), this confirms that PAS that existed on 31 December 2018 shall be maintained in accordance with their terms.
-Future schemes are, however, subject to a new Commercial Framework published by NHS England in February 2021, which offers a similar approach to simple confidential discounts and to published complex PAS and envisages that, in certain limited circumstances, bespoke arrangements, such as indication-based pricing, may be permitted.
+On 1 January 2019, the PPRS was replaced by the Voluntary Pricing and Access Scheme (VPAS).
+This confirms that PAS that existed on 31 December 2018 shall be maintained in accordance with their terms and that new schemes are subject to a Commercial Framework, published by NHS England in February 2021, which offers a similar approach to simple confidential discounts and to published complex PAS and envisages that, in certain limited circumstances, bespoke arrangements, such as indication-based pricing, may be permitted.

 The ABPI Code confirms that PAS are acceptable in principle, but they must be carried out in conformity with the Code.

 4.8 Are more complex patient access schemes or managed access agreements, whereby pharmaceutical companies offer special financial terms for supply of medicinal products (e.g. rebates, dose or cost caps, risk share arrangements, outcomes-based schemes), permitted in your country?
 If so, what rules apply?

 Complex PAS or commercial arrangements are, in principle, permitted in accordance with the new Commercial Framework.
-The same rules described above in the answer to question 4.7 are applicable although, in practice, NICE and/or the NHS will agree to this type of agreement only in exceptional circumstances, as a result of the associated administrative burden.
+The same rules described above in the answer to question 4.7 are applicable, although, in practice, NICE and/or the NHS will agree to this type of agreement only in exceptional circumstances, as a result of the associated administrative burden.
 The requirements of the ABPI Code must be complied with.